drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Small Modification that Interferes with Other Interactions

-In the example represented here, the introduction of a methyl group leads to the complete loss of biological activity.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/small-modification-that-interferes-other-interactions-fe432695'><i class='fa fa-play' aria-hidden='true'></i></button>In the example represented here, the introduction of a methyl group leads to the complete loss of biological activity.
 The methyl group hampers the formation of an essential hydrogen bond interaction that existed upon binding of the original compound.
 The impact of the local change that was made can only be understood by looking at the molecule as a whole.

 === "Data"